vartalk/vartalk/CONTRIBUTING.md

 ## Theme Development

 Each theme is located in a subdirectory of `src/stylesheets/themes`.
-Themes must have an `index.scss` and `utterances.scss` files.
-These are the entrypoint stylesheets for the utterances homepage and utterances widget respectively. *Todo: more instructions*
+Themes must have an `index.scss` and `vartalk.scss` files.
+These are the entrypoint stylesheets for the vartalk homepage and vartalk widget respectively. *Todo: more instructions*